Vegan and vegetarian

 Thai Milk Tea

 Sweet, milky, orange - Thai Tea is not only part of Bangkok's cityscape, but all of Thailand!
 Whether to go at small street food stalls or in cafes, the tea is really sold everywhere.
-The tea is mixed with sweetened condensed milk and spices like cardamom, star anise and tamarind, which gives the tea its orange color.
-It's best to order it with ice cubes, then it's especially refreshing.
+Black assam tea is mixed with sweetened condensed milk and spices like cardamom and star anise.
+It's best to order the tea iced, then it's especially refreshing.
 Unfortunately, even in cafes it is usually served in plastic packaging.
 If you want to avoid this, you must either explicitly ask for a glass, or take your own to go cup.

 Thai Tea Vegan - here you'll find vegan options